oicassi/kapoow-hardware-store/README.md

 Yep!
 That's it!
 Super simple.

 ## Disclaimer
-This is only for study purposes. :)
+This project was made in colaboration with [André Antunes](https://github.com/andrekantunes).This is only for study purposes. :)